-At best, thinking and communicating this way can create misunderstanding and frustration, or simply keep us from getting what we want—at home, at work and in our community.
-It can also keep us from the fulfilling relationships we deserve.
-And still worse, it can lead to anger, depression and even emotional or physical violence.
+It is no surprise, then, that we sometimes find ourselves in the midst of unintentional chaos.
+Maybe that manifests as misunderstandings and frustration, or as something that keeps us from getting what we want—at home, at work, in our community.
+But it can also keep us from the fulfilling relationships we long for (and deserve).
+Still worse, it can lead to anger, depression and even emotional or physical violence.

-Since developing the Nonviolent Communication (NVC) process in the 1960’s, Marshall B. Rosenberg Ph.D’s vision has been to teach people of any age, gender, ethnicity or background a much more effective alternative.
-While very simple, NVC offers a framework to reconnect us to the needs behind our own or another’s behavior, even in the most difficult of interactions.
+The Nonviolent Communication (NVC) process offers a framework to reconnect us to the needs behind our behaviors, even in the most difficult of interactions.